QueenieCplusplus/QuickGoThru/README.md

 a SaaS solution for developer using GAE (GAS see https://github.com/QueenieCplusplus/GCP_GAS)

-do a cloud storage notification using Cloud Run.
+a PaaS-Deployment Solution using Cloud Run.
 (Alternative to GKE, to deploy container easily.)

 https://github.com/QueenieCplusplus/CloudRun